Zuckerberg says his data was part of Facebook’s Cambridge Analytica scandal

 Breaking News Emails

-Mark Zuckerberg said he’s a victim of the Facebook data harvesting scandal, too.
+Mark Zuckerberg said he was a victim of the Facebook data-harvesting scandal, too.

 On his second day testifying before Congress, the Facebook CEO said he was among the 87 million people who had their data harvested through a quiz app.

-At times, Wednesday’s hearing was more heated than the five hours Zuckerberg spent in the hot seat on Tuesday, where he took questions from the Senate Judiciary and Commerce Committees.
+At times, the hearing Wednesday was more heated than the five hours Zuckerberg spent in the hot seat on Tuesday, where he took questions from the Senate Judiciary and Commerce Committees.

 Breaking News Emails